Workstations fit-for-purpose and configured for the future

 The solution: Knowing what to ask for

-The decisive factor in choosing a workstation is about getting the specification right
+The decisive factor in choosing a CAD computer is about getting the specification right

 Excitech understand the workflows and the challenges that Pascall+Watson needed to accommodate in their machines’ capabilities as defined within the specification.

 Excitech discussed with Costas the optimum capabilities that Pascall+Watson wanted in a CAD workstation.
 It was important that the practice would be in good shape with its workstations for at least five years, and ideally beyond.
 They had to be upgradeable.
 They had to be able to accommodate software releases and updates.
 They had to make the users feel good – that they were working with the best tools, put together in the best way.
 Through its close relationships with relevant vendors, Excitech were also able to work in harmony with the chosen vendor to deliver the optimised workstation, at an attractive price for Pascall+Watson.

 Excitech also undertook all arrangements around fulfilment of the order, ensuring a phased rollout of 80 new workstations across four locations.
 They deliver capabilities aligned to the way Pascall+Watson works, and will work in the future, and ensure a consistent user experience at every location.